Hungarian pengő: Paper money

 After the Vienna Award, Hungary had to supply its recovered territories with money.
 Since increasing the amount of silver coins would have been too expensive, 1 P and 5 P notes were issued in 1941 and 1938, respectively.
 These notes were of simple design and poor quality.
 Meanwhile, a series of new banknotes including 2 P, 5 P, 10 P and 20 P denominations was issued.
 The designs represented ornaments based on Hungarian folk art and people.

 At the end of the Second World War, the Szálasi government and the occupying Soviet army issued provisional notes in the territories under their power, exacerbating inflation.

+As late as 1945, the reverse side of banknotes included the denomination spelled out six times in words, in five non-Hungarian languages representing territories that Hungary had lost after World War One: Romanian (Transylvania, eastern Banat), Slovak (Slovakia), Serbian (Vojvodina) in the Latin and Cyrillic scripts, Rusyn (Transcarpathia) and German (Burgenland).